Connectors / Service / Formstack

 From the connectors panel the left, add a Formstack connector to your second step.
 Set the operation to 'List field types'.
 The 'Form ID' will need to be generated from the trigger step itself.
 Use a jsonpath to generate this.

-JSONPATHS: For more information on what jsonpaths are and how to use jsonpaths with Tray.io, please see our Intro page and Data Guide for more details.
+JSONPATHS: For more information on what jsonpaths are and how to use jsonpaths with Tray.io, please see our pages on Basic data concepts and Mapping data between steps

 .